jessica peng

 • Data engineer

-Identified pain points
+Customer pain points

 • Review dependencies before copying

-• Revert artifacts (once) after syncing
+• Revert objects (once) after syncing

-• Log actions for documentation and troubleshooting
+• Monitor actions for troubleshooting

 Competitive Analysis